Tutorial

 separate1

-Now you have the first separated surface, shown in orange.
+Now the first separated surface is shown in orange.
 The orange line ends at the top because the Face xyz of the point is x, indicating that it separates the surface perpendicular to the x-axis, or the surface can be represented as x = f(y,z).

 To add the top region to the surface, add another point based on the first surface.
 Click near the membrane surface on the top region, press Shift + S as before, and change Face xyz to y.
 Each point can have different Face xyz and Direction, determining where the line extends when facing forks.
 Press Find Surface to separate the second surface.